Tag: myalgic encephalomyelitis

 Did the PACE Study Really Adopt a ‘Strict Criterion’ for Recovery?

-By David Tuller, DrPH David Tuller is academic coordinator of the concurrent masters degree program in public health and journalism at the University of California, Berkeley.
-First, some comments: When Virology Blog posted my very, very, very long investigation of the PACE trial two weeks ago, I hoped that the information would gradually leak out […]
+First, some comments: When Virology Blog posted my very, very, very long investigation of the PACE trial two weeks ago, I hoped that the information would gradually leak out beyond the ME/CFS world.
+So I’ve been overwhelmed by the response, to say the least, and technologically unprepared for my viral moment.
+I didn’t even have…

 -